 Expyriment is an open-source and platform independent light-weight Python library for designing and conducting timing-critical behavioural and neuroimaging experiments.
 The major goal is to provide a well-structured Python library for a script-based experiment development with a high priority on the readability of the resulting programme code.
 It has been tested extensively under Linux and Windows.

 Expyriment is an all-in-one solution, as it handles the stimulus presentation, recording of I/O events, communication with other devices and the collection and preprocessing of data.
 It offers furthermore a hierarchical design structure, which allows an intuitive transition from the experimental design to a running programme.
 It is therefore also suited for students as well as experimental psychologists and neuroscientists with little programming experience.

-- Oliver Lindemann, University of Potsdam, Germany
+- Oliver Lindemann, Erasmus University Rotterdam, The Netherlands

 Publications & citation¶

 If you have used Expyriment in your work, please cite the following publication:

 Krause, F., & Lindemann, O. (2014).
 Expyriment: A Python library for cognitive and neuroscientific experiments.
 Behavior Research Methods, 46(2), 416-428. doi:10.3758/s13428-013-0390-6

 - Easy syntax, very readable (due to Python)

 - Allows for fast and efficient programming of experiments (do more with less code)

 - A variety of standard stimuli (Text, Picture, Audio, Video etc.)